-Trying to use both a phone and a Roku at the same time won't work either.
+Trying to use both a phone and a Roku at the same time won't work either (unless you subscribe to Sling Blue).
 DISH is clearly (and rightfully) afraid of the account-sharing trap that has befallen HBO Go and Netflix, and doesn't allow two devices using the same account to run the service simultaneously.

 Overall, I found the iOS experience less enjoyable than the set-top app, but still impressive.
 Being able to take TV figuratively anywhere is an appealing, practical proposition for morning commuters or long-distance travelers.

 The interface on Amazon Fire TV looks almost identical to the service on Roku, which is to say clean and convenient.
 Pressing the "list" button on Fire TV remotes brings up a channel listing while the three media control buttons do their things on playback-enabled channels.

 The service looks a little clearer than it did on Roku - Sling probably set the highest visual quality as a default on Amazon devices - but it does seem to hit a few more snags.
 The system was stuck in buffering for such a long time at one point that it completely shutoff.
 Whether this was a one-time fluke or a persistent problem remains to be seen...